jtsang1/comp8505as2/README.md

-# Packet-sniffing backdoor written in C
+# Packet-sniffing backdoor in C